Khurramnaveed3233/Portfolio/README.md

 🧾 Key Takeaways from the Dashboard:

-1. Overall Performance (Top Row KPIs):
+🔹 1.
+Overall Performance (Top Row KPIs):
-Gross Sales: We achieved $128 million in gross sales.
+Gross Sales: $128 million.

-Total Sales (After Discounts): $119 million — this means we gave about $9M in discounts overall.
+Total Sales (After Discounts): $119 million → Indicates $9M given in discounts.

 Total Profit: $17 million.

 Total Units Sold: 1.1 million units.

-This shows we are selling high volume, but our profit margins could improve — something worth exploring further.
+✅ High sales volume, but profit margins need improvement — a potential area for optimization.

-2. Sales by Segment:
+🔹 2.
+Sales by Segment:
-Most of our revenue comes from the Consumer and Corporate segments.
+Highest revenue generated from Consumer and Corporate segments.

-Small Business and Home Office segments are underperforming, which could be areas for growth or review.
+Small Business and Home Office segments are underperforming.

+📌 Opportunity to invest in underperforming segments or revise strategy.

-3. Units Sold by Product:
+🔹 3.
+Units Sold by Product:
-The top-selling product is shown on the left — these are ranked by quantity sold.

-However, high volume does not always mean high profit, which is why the profit charts are equally important.
+Products ranked by quantity sold (left-side bar chart).

+⚠️ High volume ≠ High profit — highlights need to analyze profit per product.

-4. Discounts by Product (Pie Chart):
+🔹 4.
+Discounts by Product (Pie Chart):
-We gave the highest discounts on "Paseo" — about 28.3% of total discounting.
+Largest discounts given on "Paseo" (28.3%).

-This may have helped boost sales, but we need to ensure it's not hurting profits too much.
+While it boosts sales, we must monitor its impact on profit margins.

-5. Profit by Product:
+🔹 5.
+Profit by Product:
-Even after discounts, "Paseo" still leads in profit, which is great — our promotion strategy is working here.
+Despite discounts, "Paseo" remains most profitable — current strategy seems effective.

-Other products like "Montana" and "Velo" are contributing moderately.
+Other contributors include "Montana" and "Velo" with moderate profits.

-6. Sales by Geography (Map):
+🔹 6.
+Sales by Geography (Map):
-The majority of our units sold are coming from North America and Europe.
+Majority of units sold in North America and Europe.

-This could guide marketing and logistics focus.
+📍 Use this to focus marketing, supply chain, and sales strategies geographically.

-7. Trends Over Time (Line Charts):
+🔹 7.
+Trends Over Time (Line Chart):
-Sales peaked early in the year and then tapered — may align with seasonal trends or promotions.
+Sales peaked earlier in the year, then tapered.

+🔄 May indicate seasonal buying patterns or effects of marketing campaigns.

 🧠 Final Insight:
-This dashboard helps us identify our best-performing segments, products, and regions, as well as understand where we are giving too much discount or losing potential profit.
-With these insights, we can adjust pricing, marketing, and product strategy to maximize revenue and profitability.
+This dashboard delivers actionable insights on:

+Top-performing segments, products, and regions.

+Discounting strategies and their effect on profits.

+Sales trends to better inform future campaigns.

+A valuable tool to refine pricing, product, and operational strategies for greater profitability.

 ![r](https://github.com/user-attachments/assets/99f6b5b2-d02e-4aff-9099-4a0a665cf73e)
 ![Global terrorism](https://github.com/user-attachments/assets/59746cda-0907-4536-96c5-369982fd3b80)